zakv/AbsorptionImageProcessing_MATLAB/README.md

 With these preliminaries done, the quickest way to learn to use this code is probably by example.
 Here is a typical usage.

 We have a folder named "20170405" full of data from absorption imaging.
 All the background image files end with "\_back.ascii" and we'd like to use all of them to form a basis.
 The atoms in all of the images are contained in rows 40 to 60 and columns 50 to 80 of the image; the rest of the image will be assumed to be free of atoms by the algorithm.
 We use the code provided here to make a basis for the subspace of background images, use it to reconstruct and subtract the background from a raw image "Cool100d100d80PGCZ4.4\_1\_raw.ascii".
 We then plot the results.
+Then we'll analyze a whole series of similar images, average the results, and then plot them as well.

 ```matlab
 >> %Get the image we'd like to analyze